namtoki/English/stock/02_vocablary/work.md

 ## 役職

-- senior management | upper management
+- big boss | senior management | upper management
   - It is easier to share my opinions when senior management is not present.
+- immediate boss | line manager
+  - My boss line manager is American.
+  - My direct(section) boss is Japanese and my divigional boss is American.
+- supervisor
+- superior : senior coworker
+- me
+- coworker
+  - The coworker next to me is Indian and he doesn't speak Japanese.
+- subordinate : junior coworker

 ## リモートワーク